josephshambrook/js-2023/src/pages/posts/2020/a-few-tricks-and-tips-for-web-development.md

 ## VS Code extensions

 Like many other developers, I switched over to [VS Code](https://code.visualstudio.com/) a couple of years ago, and haven't batted an eyelid at other editors since.
-Unlike [it's bloated cousin](https://visualstudio.microsoft.com/), VS Code provides a great dev experience, especially for Front End developers, along with some cool debugging tools.
+Unlike [it's bloated cousin](https://visualstudio.microsoft.com/), VS Code provides a great dev experience, especially for front-end developers, along with some cool debugging tools.
 However, the main attraction for me is the community developing plugins for it, and there's some real value in browsing the Marketplace and finding some extensions to upgrade your day-to-day coding frenetics.

 Here's a list of my favourite extensions at the moment that I either actually use, or at least find helpful, on a near-daily basis: